-- Vessels meet all requirements including safety specifications and are operated by qualified persons. - Vessels are maintained and kept stocked with the appropriate equipment. - Safety equipment such as life jackets are provided to all operators and users. - All users are trained to follow safety procedures and safety procedures are followed every outing. - Vessel inspection and maintenance records are kept and made available upon request.
+- Vessels meet all requirements including safety specifications and are operated by qualified persons. - Vessels are maintained and stocked with international standard safety equipment. - Safety equipment, such as life jackets and flares, are provided to all operators and users. - All users are trained to operate safety equipment, and safety procedures are followed at every outing. - Vessel inspection and maintenance records are kept and made available upon request.